-Seasonal Affective Disorder is very common in Michigan due to our short winter days and extended periods of time with little sunlight.
-If you’re ready to say “no” to SAD, it’s imperative you get as much exposure to sunlight as possible.
-Open the blinds and curtains, sit by the window, you can even trim back tree branches to get more natural light.
+Seasonal Affective Disorder is pervasive in Michigan due to our short winter days and extended periods with little sunlight.
+If you’re ready to say “no” to SAD, you must get as much exposure to sunlight as possible.
+Open the blinds and curtains, sit by the window, and you can even trim back tree branches to get more natural light.

 2. Simulate Dawn

-A dawn simulator could be a game changer for people experiencing Seasonal Affective Disorder.
-The device causes the lights in your bedroom to gradually brighten over a set period of time.
-This actually serves as an antidepressant and can make it easier to get out of bed in the morning.
+A dawn simulator could be a game-changer for people experiencing Seasonal Affective Disorder.
+The device gradually causes the lights in your bedroom to brighten over a set period.
+It serves as an antidepressant and can make it easier to get out of bed in the morning.

 3. Stay Active – Get Outdoors

 Food is medicine.
 What you put into your body directly relates to how your body functions and feels.
 During the winter months, it’s tough to get enough Vitamin D because your body typically produces Vitamin D through direct exposure to sunlight.
-Vitamin D is important for normal growth and development of bones, and teeth, and provides resistance to diseases.
-A little bit of sunlight can go a long way – even just ten minutes in the sun can boost Vitamin D production.
-Take a multivitamin high in Vitamin D to be safe this time of year.
+Vitamin D is essential for bones and teeth’s normal growth and development and provides resistance to diseases.
+A little bit of the sun can go a long way – even just ten minutes in the sun can boost Vitamin D production.
+Take a multivitamin high in Vitamin D to be safe this year.

 5. Plan a Vacation